day8/re-frame/docs/clojurescript.md

 Try these experiements:

    - {:a 1 :a 4} -- oops
-   - XXX?
+   - XXX other basic examples?

-So, let's talk about the two exceptions `lists` and `symbols` ...
+So, let's now talk about the two exceptions `lists` and `symbols` ...

 ## Evaluating Symbols